-The ophthalmic artery (latin: arteria ophthalmica) is a branch of the internal carotid artery that supplies all structures in the orbit, also structures of the nose, face and meninges.
+The ophthalmic artery (Latin: arteria ophthalmica) is a branch of the internal carotid artery that supplies all structures in the orbit of the eye, and also structures of the nose, face, and meninges.

-On its course the ophthalmic artery gives off several side branches:
+On its course, the artery also gives off several side branches, including:

 - central retinal artery,

 - anterior and posterior ethmoidal arteries,

 The ophthalmic artery with its branches supplies all structures in the orbit, as well as skin and muscles of the forehead, structures in the middle cerebral fossa, and the outer surface of the nose.